garcia-nacho/garcia-nacho.github.io/_posts/Baehhh.md

                 view_metrics=FALSE,
                 shuffle=TRUE)</code></pre>

-We can check the training process using tensorboard
+We can visualize the training process using tensorboard:
+{: style="text-align: justify"}

 <pre><code>tensorboard(logs)</code></pre>

-and we can save the weights to avoid doing the training each time you run the script:
+We save the weights to avoid doing the training each time you run the script.
+{: style="text-align: justify"}

 <pre><code>save_model_weights_hdf5(vae, "/home/nacho/VAE_Faces/Baeh.h5")</code></pre>

-You can download my trained weights [here]() and load them into your model by doing this:
+and load them back into your model by doing this:

-<pre><code></code></pre>
+{: style="text-align: justify"}
+<pre><code>load_model_weights_hdf5(vae, "/home/nacho/VAE_Faces/Baeh.h5")</code></pre>

 This is how the training process looks like:
+{: style="text-align: justify"}
 ![LFTB](/images/losstb.png)

-As you can see, as soon as we start introducing the second term of the loss function (the KL divergence) the total loss increases as expected, but it seems that the model handels it well because the increase it seems to be on the same range
+As you can see, as soon as we start introducing the second term of the loss function (the KL divergence) the total loss increases (as expected, remember that I told you that those two terms oppose each other at least partially) but it seems that, in general, the model handles it well because the increase seems to be on the more or less in the same range.
+{: style="text-align: justify"}

 ## Exploring the latent space
-First of all I would like to show you how the latent space changes when the KL divergence is applied:
+First of all, I would like to show you how the latent space changes when the KL divergence is applied:
+{: style="text-align: justify"}

 Latent Space after 5 epocs (I did the training only in 10.000 samples for simplicity)
 ![LS05](/images/LS5.png)